by Gary. M. Anstey, chief researcher of the Anstey story project.

 50 of us left here this morning under Capt.
 Wood and Lt Barton at 6am and proceeded toward Ventersdorp.
 We did not take any food on our horses and as the journey progressed wished that we had for we did not strike water for 10 hours or about 30 miles and one can imagine we were rather pleased when we saw a dark green line in the distance which turned out to be the Mooi river as we expected.
 When we got there our horses put their noses well under the water.
 Our skipper had already been there and drank his fill and when the men arrived would not let them dismount to drink although that would not make any difference to me as I just lowered my water bottle and it filled itself, but all the same it was a rather shabby trick on Wood’s part after the fellows trekking all day without water or food.
 In fact it is worse trekking during peace than when war was on as then one would make his own arrangement to a certain extent.
 He kept us grooming our horses for about an hour and then we had the time to ourselves but it was beginning to get dark.
 This place was Klerkskraal and a Dutch friend of mine JH Meithling lived here but at the time was in Ventersdorp.
 I believe we left K. next morning 5:30 am and about 10 halted at a native location or plad Schoolplaats and after about one hour stay proceeded Ventersdorp which we reached about 1 pm.
 V. is a rather pretty place of perhaps 200 inhabitants.
 There is an artistic sort of bridge at the entrance which certainly looks well.
 Nbr 7 Troop SAC are stationed here and seem to have a good time by their own account.
 We stayed here for one day Thursday and Meithling came round saw us as he had just come up from Cape Town where he had been on his honeymoon.
 We left next morning at 5.30 and after a rather pleasant days riding along Brak Spruit (there are houses all along at distances of perhaps 100 yards more or less right up to where we left the spruit [small stream] (about 8 miles from Klerksdorp on our left).
 We had some decent bathing in the Brak Spruit as it was a swift running current and we were able to float down in fine style, but were quite unable to swim against the current.
 We left here at 5.30 next morning for Haartebeestfontein and my squad were advance guard so we passed another pleasant journey getting into ‘H’ about 10am.
 This place is in a very bad state and there are about 30 houses and a fine Church.
 All of them are knocked all to pieces.
 Just a few miles from here, north Kebunch[?] captured 6 guns from Deloney which D. had captured a few days previously from Von Donop [a famous Colonel] near here (east).
 There was plenty of fighting around here.
 We are leaving in the morning at 5.30 for Lichtenberg I believe.
 We left H this morning at the usual early hour when you people in the old country are in a peaceful slumbering state of bliss.
 I was baggage guard today which was rather monotonous as we have to keep with the wagon all the way and the mules did not appear in a humour to make any pace as it was so very hot.
 There was heaps of fighting along the way we came and a few [?] from Kunnanafontein (where we halted for the night) perhaps 30 forts, sangers[?] and defences erected by the British during the last operation of the war.
 I believe it was the base depot for all troops working round here.
 We got here at 3pm and after getting the camp tonight the skipper called up all squad leaders and after giving orders for future; told us the object of our trek which was firstly, to let the Boers on the farms are passed see that mobile bodies of British were always on the move and ready to go to any destination.
 Secondly that a rumour was current in Joburg [Johannesburg] that a Dutch Field [?]
 Van Zyl who had given up his arms but had not taken oath of allegiance was around and had a dozen or so more felons of the same description with him and it was thought that V.Z was going up Lichtenburg way with the intention of doing Mr Chamberlain harm.
 Wolmaranstad is 8 hours trek from here and V.Z passed through there the day before yesterday Friday so we are close on his track if he does anything rash.
 After staying at Curanna a day we trekked to Rooiangeslacht, a place of a big name but bad water.
 Next morning we started for Lichtenberg which was 42 miles away and we halted at midday for a couple of hours for scoff.
 The skipper sent me on to Lichtenberg 10 miles to get things ready and see the Capt of SAC there.
 They were busy preparing for Chamberlain’s visit.
 We stayed Lichtenburg next day and played a cricket match with Nbr 6 Troop who are stationed there.
 We beat them on first innings but our skipper decided to play another innings each and they beat us this time.
 I saw Delarey[?] at [?] next morning we left for Dormain Drift which is the border of Traansvaal and 8 miles from Mafeking.
 We stayed here three days and on the 3rd day were inspected by Mr Chamberlain.
 Mrs Chamberlain being very busy taking snapshots the while.
 Mr Chamberlain made a speech in which he said he was very sorry to leave us and that we were the epitomy of the British nations as there were English, Irish, Scotch, Canadians, Australians and in fact every colony was represented and he expected us to be the ears and eyes of the British Gov. and he was very pleased with turn out.
 B.P [Baden-Powel] said Mr Chamberlain sat with one SAC. who was ill at Lichtenburg for several hours (frantic cheering).
 We also cheered Joey and B.P the latter said ‘God Bless You’.
 Left Drift next morning 10 o’clock for Ottos Hoop and stayed there next day.
 The morning after we trekked to Kaffirs Kraal 22 miles.
 The skipper sent myself and squad after wagon which had started at 6am and had taken wrong road.
 We found tracks of wagon and followed and found it had gone another way to K.K.
 Next morning left K.K. for Lead Mines [between Lichtenburg and Swartruggens].
 My squad were advance guard and got to L.M. alright.
 This is a grand spot and heaps of fruit in great profusion and as it was near road we made most of it.
 Next day we stopped at a large farm on Sunday but the Boers at farm said when asked to sell us fruit said ‘no fruit for Kharkis’ [british troops].
 So you can guess we dodged round the back and filled our nosebag with ripe fruit so having our own back.
 We arrived Kleinfontein that evening just in time to get tents etc ready before storm broke over.
 Naauwpoort was our next destination and we got there about midday.
 There was a store and liquor bar and our fellows got pretty drunk and as skipper and Lieutenant had gone to Rustenberg and made a row.
 The Canadians calling 15 Troop all sort of pet names so there was a free fight.
 I was in charge of guard and had tricky times but at last all was settled and next day we went on to Pamflei and skipper caught us there and next morning arrived back at Kocksoord after 3 weeks trek.
 Rather enjoyable time.
 Next morning went to Ottoshoop 38 miles and stayed there next day.
 Played match with Nbr 20 troop beating them 3 goals to nil — 0 —

-At the outbreak of World War One, George was in the Territorial Army – it is currently not known the specifics of his involvement in this conflict.
-By 1918 George and his family were living at Barrington Road in Brixton; they later moved to Norwood in Lambeth where in 1924 George stood as the Labour candidate in the General Election of that year, eventually losing to the Conservative candidate Sir Walter Greaves-Lord.
+At some point between 1913 and 1916 the family moved from Tottenham to Tooting and by 1918 they were living at Barrington Road in Brixton; they later moved to Norwood in Lambeth where in 1924 he stood as the Labour candidate in the General Election of that year, eventually losing to the Conservative candidate Sir Walter Greaves-Lord.

 [Note: For a detailed analysis of George’s 1924 Parliamentary Election Adventure, as well as the 1931 Election Campaign of his wife Annie, see ‘George and Annie’s Parliamentary Adventures 1924 and 1931‘]